Paolo Bea 2015 Sagrantino Montefalco Secco, Pagliaro Vineyard, DOCG

 Elevation: 1,300 feet

 Tasting Notes: Bea produces perhaps his most renowned wine from pure Sagrantino grown on the prized hilltop site of Pagliaro, situated at 1,300 feet above sea level in Montefalco proper.
-Following the example of the Rosso de Veo above, this 2015 is absolutely jaw-dropping in its intensity and presence.
+This 2015 is absolutely jaw-dropping in its intensity and presence.
 Bea’s wines at their best offer a panoply of spices so intoxicating, so far-reaching, and so evocative, as to nearly defy belief.
 The only wines that approach Bea’s in that regard are perhaps the most un-sculpted Syrah-based wines of the Northern Rhône, but even those feel as if they have governors on their accelerators in comparison to top vintages of Pagliaro.
-Similarly large in scale to the Rosso de Veo, this actually presents with greater precision and nuance, its overall attack more subtle but ultimately no less impactful—direct evidence of a great terroir translated with consummate skill.
+The 2015 has precision and nuance; its overall attack is subtle but no less impactful—direct evidence of a great terroir translated with consummate skill.

 Winemaking Notes: There is no green harvesting and no excessive sorting, as he wants each wine to reflect the entire season’s crop and not just a choice section; fermentations begin and end without being forced in either direction, thus varying in duration notably from vintage to vintage; and the wines are bottled when they’re deemed ready to be rather than according to some schedule, with the reds in particular generally spending upwards of four years in cask.
 There is no regulation of temperature, no pumping, no fining, and no filtering.
 Giampiero relies on patience, and plenty of it, to clarify his wines, and what is in the bottle is always a full-on reflection of the fruit and the story of the season that birthed it.